-Police: Man fled DUI stop, crashed into car
+Police: Man fleeing DUI checkpoint crashed into oncoming car

 A Windsor Township man stopped at a York County sobriety checkpoint on Friday night had other ideas and led state troopers on a high-speed chase until he crashed head-on into an oncoming vehicle, police said.